Panrainwalker/my_CGFD2D/README.md

 If you use or modify this code in your own research, please cite the following foundational papers:

-If you use this code in your research, please **cite the following references**:
 ```plaintext
 @article{Zhang2006,
 author={W. Zhang and X.f.
 Chen},